 If you can train your eye to see potential in an image, even if your shot conveys an entirely different scene, you can get around not having the flexibility that a telephoto lens will give you.

 To give you a real-life example, I was recently shooting in Burma.
-Due to my circumstances, I was using a very discreet lens shooting at 50mm.
+Due to my circumstances, I was using a very discreet camera lens shooting at 50mm.
 I was standing on a bridge and shooting two women crossing the street.
 I loved the leading lines of the street and the two main subjects.
 Even though there were many distractions in the scene, I was able to see the final image in my head.
 I was able to see past the in-camera image and shoot accordingly.
 With some cropping and editing, I was able to produce the image I saw in my head.
 Shooting with prime lenses can teach you to see in this way.

 When I first started shooting professionally, I was constantly seeking to learn from those with more experience.
 I remember early on I was given some good advice by a street photographer.
 He encouraged me to try only shooting with prime lenses for a period of time.
 The reason being that I would be forced to interact with my subjects in a greater way, and be more involved in consciously composing my images in camera.
 This cuts out the need to crop your image later on, which means a higher quality image and forces you to be actively involved in the shooting process.

 One of my favorite reasons for using prime lenses is definitely the bokeh achieved when I’m shooting.
 Of course, as you know, you can achieve a shallow depth of field in many different ways, but there’s something about prime lenses that create bokeh so beautiful and appealing.
-Most, if not all, prime lenses tend to carry a very wide aperture, such as f/1.4, f/1.8, f/1.2—the list goes on and on.
+Most, if not all, prime lenses tend to carry a very large aperture, such as f/1.4, f/1.8, f/1.2—the list goes on and on.

-It’s this wide open aperture that gives primes lenses the capability of capturing such beautiful and evenly blurred backgrounds.
+It’s this large aperture that gives primes lenses the capability of capturing such beautiful and evenly blurred backgrounds.
 Zoom lenses don’t really have the capability of using low apertures, with the exception of the Sigma 18-35mm which has an aperture of f/1.8.
 Zoom lenses will usually have at an aperture of about f/2.8 or higher.
 If it is lower than f/2.8, then it’s not by much.
 The low aperture in primes lenses have proven to be an asset in many ways, but its capability of achieving amazing bokeh cannot be denied.